tdmrhn/Gallery-Lightbox/README.md

 * Supports touch, mousewheel, keyboard, and mouse drag interactions.
 * Lightbox thumbnails with an easy toggle button.
 * Slide counter and figcaption support.
-* jQuery-Free, lightweight at only 6.2kb (2.3kb gzipped) for both dLightbox.js and dLightbox.css
+* jQuery-Free, lightweight at only 2.75kb gzipped for both dLightbox.js and dLightbox.css
 * Fully responsive.

 == Installation ==